BULL WALK

 Sperm Morphology is a heritable trait, genetically related to the interval from calving to first oestrus cycle in females.
 Australian research has consistently shown Sperm Morphology to be positively associated with either pregnancy rate or calf output in beef breeding bulls.

 Bulls who repeatedly fail to meet minimum standards for Sperm Morphology are at worst infertile, & at best, sub-fertile.
 Though sub-fertile bulls may still sire calves, they'll likely be costly, late calves because their subfertility can produce a non-viable embryo so the female fails to conceive on that cycle.
-Not her fault, but this forces her into the next joining cycle.
+Not her fault, but this forces the female/s into the next joining cycle.
 It is difficult for her to then break out of this late calving cycle, increasing her chances of PTE in a subsequent joining.
 If you’re multiple-sire joining, it can be almost impossible to identify sub-fertile bulls as others in the joining team may cover for them.
 This exposes those fertile bulls to a greater risk of injury & thus more cost to you.

 (a) >70% normal sperm for bulls used in single sire matings or AI